 In 2006, the terminal received a new £105m Pier 6 which helped accommodate the Airbus A380.
-A new four lane drop-off area and a large pedestrianised plaza were added to the terminal in 2007.
+A new four-lane drop-off area and a large pedestrianised plaza were added to the terminal in 2007.
 There are plans for a £1bn terminal upgrade to take place in the next ten years.

-Terminal 4 has received a £200m ($321.96) upgrade which includes redevelopment of the forecourt, extended check-in area, renovated piers and departure lounges, two new stands and a baggage system.
+Terminal 4 has received a £200m ($321.96) upgrade which includes the redevelopment of the forecourt, extended check-in area, renovated piers and departure lounges, two new stands and a baggage system.
 It is presently the base of Sky Team alliance and can accommodate 45 airlines.
 Terminal 4 handles arrivals, check-ins and departures on the first floor.
 Heathrow Cargo Tunnel connects the terminal with Terminal 1, 2 and 3.

-As of September 2011, BAA is trialing new security body scanners at terminal 4.
+As of September 2011, BAA is trialling new security body scanners at terminal 4.
 The new scanners will show cartoon-like pictures of the passengers rather than graphic body images.
 Once the trials are successful, BAA would introduce the system in all its airports.

 ARINC has installed 189 new self-service passenger kiosks at Terminals 1, 3, and 4

-Terminal 5 (T5) details and lengthy process
+Terminal 5 details and process

-The planning process itself cost nearly £63m over a period of 14 years.
+The planning process itself costs nearly £63m over a period of 14 years.
 This cost was borne mostly by the British Airports Authority (BAA) and British Airways, the two main proponents of the project.

 In 2007, it was announced by the Transport Secretary Ruth Kelly that there would be a sixth terminal at Heathrow, as well as a 2,200m third runway by 2020.
 But the proposal was cancelled by the new coalition government in May 2010.